Brockport Salutes its Finest Students

 The Class of 2017 will transition into the ranks of Golden Eagle alumni during three commencement ceremonies taking place May 12-13.
-In the weeks leading up to graduation, The College at Brockport recognized three outstanding students for excellence at the undergraduate level, at the graduate level, and in student leadership:
+In the weeks leading up to graduation, SUNY Brockport recognized three outstanding students for excellence at the undergraduate level, at the graduate level, and in student leadership:

 President’s Citation Award: The College’s highest award for a graduating senior who has demonstrated outstanding scholastic merit (a GPA of at least 3.75), a strong record of co-curricular activities, significant contributions to the College and community, and evidence of professional promise.

 Rashana Lydner is majoring in French and Spanish and minoring in psychology, with a 3.88 grade point average.
 As a McNair Scholar, she completed a research project entitled “Patwa Is a Language: No Ifs, Buts or Maybes,” which she presented at the 2016 McNair Conference at the University at Buffalo and at the National Conferences on Undergraduate Research in Tennessee this spring.
 She has served as a resident assistant, president of the Foreign Language Club, treasurer of the Association of Latin American Students, and secretary of the African Student Union, and she has assisted with Summer Orientation for the past three years.
 She has volunteered at an orphanage in Chile, with Salsa4Water in Lyon, France, and as a teaching assistant with the Rochester International Academy.

 Graduate Distinguished Scholar: Recognizes an exceptional graduate student with a record of outstanding academic work and scholarship.
 To be considered for the award, a nominee must be a graduating master’s level student with a minimum cumulative GPA of 3.85.